aeternity/aepp-prototypes/base-aepp/onboarding.md

 ## Identity Creation

 Users have to create at least one identity to interact with the æternity blockchain.
-From the technical perspective a identity is a derived addresses from a extended private key and might be connected to a profile and a public name.
+From a technical point of view an identity is an address derived from an extended private key and might be connected to a profile and a public name.
 Profiles will be stored off chain.

-The `Identity Creation` dialog provides a easy interface for beginners to set up their identites without overwhelmeing them with too much technical information at the same time.
-Additional information can be requested by the user at any point (`Why?` button).
+The `Identity Creation` dialog provides an easy interface for beginners to set up their identites, without overwhelmeing them with technical information.
+Additional information can be requested by the user at any point (via the `Why?` button).

-Experienced users are free to skip explanations and provide the necessary.
+Experienced users are free to skip these explanations.

 ![2.1-id_manager-onboarding-create.jpg](screens/2.1-id_manager-onboarding-create.jpg)

 A private identity is pre-made.
-The user is asked if she wants to leave it private, make it public, or leave everything and instantly go further and start using the app.
-If she decides to skip the onboarding there will be reminders later to securly back up her mnemonic pass phrase.
+The user is asked if she wants to leave it private, make it public, or skip everything and start using the app immediately.
+If she decides to skip the onboarding, there will be reminders later to securely back up her mnemonic pass phrase.

 ---